 Right now we're going to show you how to walk past the line-ups at museums and ride the metro for free.
 We recommend that when you're planning a trip to Paris you buy a comprehensive city pass before you leave home.
 In this article we'll lay out the reasons, the benefits and how to obtain a Paris Pass.

 But first, we have some exciting news!
 Paris Pass is kindly offering our Paris Insiders Guide readers (that's you) an exclusive discount code.
 So, in addition to the money you're already saving by buying a Paris Pass, you get an extra 10% savings off the 4-day and 6-day passes.

 Be sure to use this special code on your order form — INSIDERGUIDE.
 You can order here »

 These city passes get you free entrance into all the museums, they include unlimited free rides on the Metro and bus system, and they are extra features like a wine tasting and a Seine river cruise.

-The Paris Pass is the city pass we recommend to most travelers.
+The Paris Pass is the city pass we recommend.
 It includes all the above feature plus entrance to additional attractions like Palais Garnier, an open-top bus tour, and discounts at other activities.